 - Go to the principal.
 Discuss the importance of good nutrition and physical activity.
 Suggest programs.
 Ask for cooperation.
 Most importantly, follow through.

 - Get a weekly menu of school meals.
 Ask for the nutrition facts so you can be sure the menu meets the official Dietary Guidelines for Americans.
-(Click here for a PDF version of the guidelines applicable to the school meal programs.)
 Keep the menu magnetized to your refrigerator.
 Discuss all the healthy choices with your children.

 - Visit the school cafeteria.
 Get to know the staff.
 Let them know you value their services and appreciate good daily nutrition for your child.